-Detention officers undergo 163 hours of on the job training before working on their own, and 4 hours of monthly in-service training per month.
+Detention officers undergo 163 hours of on the job training before working on their own, and 4 hours of in-service training per month.
 Detention officers must become state certified within their first year of employment.
-Training topics include but are not limited to: interpersonal communications, mental health signs and recognition, CPR, first aid, legal liabilities and inmate rights.
+Training topics include, but are not limited to: interpersonal communications, mental health signs and recognition, CPR, first aid, legal liabilities and inmate rights.

 INMATE COMMISSARY PRIVILEGES